InstaPy/InstaPy/docs/index.md

   .end()
   ```
 > The above logs into IG user test using the password test and then comments on
-every 1/10 images with either Cool!, Awesome! or Nice!.
-The bot will not
+every 1/10 images with either Cool!, Awesome! or Nice!.<br />The bot will not
 interact with friend1, friend2 or friend3, this means that if the bot is set to
-unfollow people it will not unfollow these people.
-The bot will not like anthing
+unfollow people it will not unfollow these people.<br />The bot will not like anthing
 that contains the words food, girl or hot.
-It will ignore posts that contain pizza.
+It will ignore posts that contain pizza.<br />
 It will like images that have been tagged with dog or food and will like 100 images.

 <h2>Getting started</h2>